 Why is it Called Melon Pan?

-Due to its name, most people assume that the bread is filled with melon-flavored cream (which is sometimes the case), but traditionally melon bread is not made with melon flavor.
+Due to its name, most people assume that the bread is filled with melon-flavored cream (which is sometimes the case), but traditionally melon bread is not made with melon flavoring.
 Instead, melon bread has just a sugar cookie crust.
 The name melon pan stems from its patterned cookie topping, which resembles the skin of a melon.

 Why Do People Love Melon Pan?